microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

-# Challenge 1 - Azure API for FHIR
+# Challenge01 - Azure API for FHIR

 ## Scenario
 Your team has now learned a little about the FHIR standard.
 Our first challenge focuses on you as a software developer on the data interoperability team. **Any Healthcare’s** strategic direction is to build new solutions on public cloud resources wherever possible.